 Established in 1950, the Premier Print Awards is the world's oldest and most prestigious international print competition, conducted by the Printing Industries of America (PIA).
 Participating companies — including those from the United States, Canada, Mexico, South America, Australia, China, and other nations from around the world — compete for recognition as one of the best in print.
 The Premier Print Awards Competition recognizes only the highest quality printed pieces in various categories.
 Over 2,200 entries were submitted for the June 2017 judging.

-The word meaningful only begins to describe how honored and excited the SixB Family is to have recieved these awards.
+The word meaningful only begins to describe how honored and excited the SixB Family is to have received these awards.
 It is particularly special to garner this acknowledgement of excellence from our peers in the printing industry!